Cory O'Sullivan

-Cory O'Sullivan (born 2 May 2006) is an Irish professional footballer who plays as a left back for League of Ireland Premier Division club Shamrock Rovers.
+Cory O'Sullivan (born 2 May 2006) is an Irish professional footballer who plays as a defender for League of Ireland Premier Division club Shamrock Rovers.

 Career

 Youth career

 Ballyfermot, County Dublin man O'Sullivan left Lucan United to join the academy of League of Ireland club Shamrock Rovers at the age of 10.

 Shamrock Rovers

 On 29 July 2022, O'Sullivan made his senior debut for Shamrock Rovers, playing the full 90 minutes in a 4–0 win over Bangor GG in the FAI Cup at Tallaght Stadium.
 He made his League of Ireland Premier Division debut for the club on 29 April 2024, replacing Dylan Watts in the 68th minute of a 4–0 win at home to Drogheda United.
 On 2 August 2024, he scored his first goal at senior level, opening the scoring in the 8th minute of a 2–1 win over Waterford at the RSC.
 O'Sullivan made his first appearance in European competition on 3 October 2024, replacing Markus Poom in the 54th minute of a 1–1 draw at home to APOEL in the league phase of the UEFA Conference League at Tallaght Stadium.